Data Governance Policy

 Effective data governance helps reduce risks associated with inappropriate or improper uses of data.
 Data governance happens in every institution that uses data; levels of effectiveness vary.

 There are several elements that go into making this happen.
-From an overarching perspective, it means overcoming, to the degree possible, the separation of units into “data silos,” in order to help all units accomplish their goals.
-This also entails a recognition that viewing particular data from multiple perspectives rather than from the perspective of a single siloed unit can at times yield, for the University, value that transcends that one silo and can lead to smarter, more comprehensive, and more successful approaches to using data.
+From an overarching perspective, it means overcoming, to the degree possible, the separation of units into "data silos," to help all units accomplish their goals.
+This also entails a recognition that viewing particular data from multiple perspectives rather than from the perspective of a single siloed unit can at times yield, for the university, value that transcends that one silo and can lead to smarter, more comprehensive and more successful approaches to using data.

-The University is committed to establishing and maintaining data standards and quality, while adhering to all privacy and compliance requirements, including relevant information security concepts and constructs.
-The University determines levels of access according to principles drawn from various sources.
+The university is committed to establishing and maintaining data standards and quality, while adhering to all privacy and compliance requirements, including relevant information security concepts and constructs.
+The university determines levels of access according to principles drawn from various sources.
 State and federal laws provide clear descriptions of some types of information to which access must be restricted.
-Ethical, security, and privacy considerations are other important factors in determining access to University Data.Capitalized terms such as University Data are defined in the Definitions section.
+Ethical, security and privacy considerations are other important factors in determining access to university data.

 The primary purposes of this Data Governance Policy are: